 The primary inter-associational relationships in place at the beginning of the 1990s were shaped by four major developments that dated back to the 1970s and 1980s.
-The first, in 1973, was the replacement of the AICPA's Accounting Principles Board (APB) by the Financial Accounting Standards Board (FASB) as the authoritative source of guidance in promulgating generally accepted accounting principles.
-The AAA played an active role in this transition through its involvement in the formation of the FASB's parent organization, the Financial Accounting Federation (FAF).
-In forming the FAF, the AAA worked with other groups affected by financial accounting knowledge including the Chartered Financial Analysts Institute (CFA Institute), Institute of Management Accountants (IMA), Financial Executives Institute (FEI), and the Securities Industry and Financial Market Association (SIFMA).
+The first, in 1972, was the replacement of the AICPA's Accounting Principles Board (APB) by the Financial Accounting Standards Board (FASB) as the authoritative source of guidance in promulgating generally accepted accounting principles.
+The AAA played an active role in this transition through its involvement in the formation of the FASB's parent organization, the Financial Accounting Foundation (FAF).
+When the FAF was formed in 1972, it was founded by the AAA, AICPA, Financial Executives Institute (FEI), National Association of Accountants, and the Federation of Financial Analysts.
+The Securities Industry Association (SIA), came on board later, and in 2006, SIA became the Securities Industry and Financial Market Association (SIFMA).
 The result was a new standard-setting body no longer dominated by practicing accountants, which some believed had previously made rule making too sensitive to the interests of large clients.
-Only two of the seven members of the FASB could be CPAs, with the rest representing either financial statement issuers or users.
-AAA members also played an active role in the functioning of the FASB; members have included distinguished AAA scholars and leaders such as former AAA president and Arthur Andersen partner Arthur R. Wyatt, Robert T. Sprouse of Stanford University, Robert J. Swieringa of Cornell University, Katherine Schipper of The University of Chicago (later Duke University), and Thomas J. Linsmeier of Michigan State University.
+At its founding, the first FASB board had four practicing CPAs: Marshall Armstrong, John Queenan, Donald Kirk, and Walter Schuetze.
+Standards had to be approved by five assenting votes.
+AAA members also played an active role in the functioning of the FASB; members have included distinguished AAA scholars and leaders such as former AAA president and Arthur Andersen partner Arthur R. Wyatt, Robert T. Sprouse of Stanford University, Robert J. Swieringa of Cornell University, Gerhard G. Mueller formerly of University of Washington, Katherine Schipper of The University of Chicago (later Duke University), and Thomas J. Linsmeier of Michigan State University.